 - trace how cultural representations, and interpretations of space and landscape, were altered by occupation.
 In other words, what was the shape of occupation?

 Project funding and timeline

-COTCA is funded by a European Research Council Consolidator Grant to the value of over 1.8 million euros.
-It will run for five years from 1 July 2016.
+COTCA is funded by a European Research Council Consolidator Grant to the value of over 1.8 million euros and will run until June 2022.